Can the Ghanaian Church protest corruption instead of gays

 In his capacity as the self-appointed defender of Ghanaian culture, Foh-Amoaning, who can pray the “gay out of gays,” does not miss a chance to attack gays and the people who defend them every time some misguided journalist shoves a microphone into his face.
 If it’s not the usual bigots, then it’s some politician deploying homophobia for his purposes or a weak government scrambling to reiterate that gay marriage would never happen in Ghana.

 This week, the Chairman of the Church of Pentecost, Apostle Professor Opoku Onyinah announced that the church would stage a nationwide demonstration if the pressure on Ghana to legalize gay relationships does not stop.
-I’m always amazed and deeply saddened by the priorities of the Ghanaian church; gay rights do not take anything away from members of the church.
-Corruption and bad governance, however, directly impacts church members, but the church is not outraged enough to organise mass protests to demand an end to them.
+I’m always amazed and deeply saddened by the priorities of the Ghanaian Church; gay rights do not take anything away from members of the church.
+Corruption and bad governance, however, directly impacts church members, but Church leaders are not outraged enough to organise mass protests to demand an end to them.

 There are so many things to protest about – broken schools and hospitals, treacherous roads, corruption, insecurity – so many things that government could be forced to fix if citizens could be mobilized to protest.
-With 70 percent of Ghana’s population being Christians, churches wield a lot of power, the power that it can use to secure a better standard of living for all Ghanaians if it channelled into it the same energy leaders expend on gays rights in recent years.
-But none of the leading moral voices in the Church has been moved to demand more than the oppression of gays on our behalf from the government.
+With 70 percent of Ghana’s population being Christians, churches wield a lot of power, the power that it can use to secure a better standard of living for all Ghanaians if it channelled the same energy leaders expend on gays rights.
+But none of the leading moral voices in the Church has been moved to demand more than the oppression of gays from the government.